DadeJahnavi/ESP32-6DOF-Robotic-Arm/README.md

 * Slow and repetitive
 * Prone to human error
-* Not scalable in industrial environments
+* Difficult to scale in low-cost setups

-This project demonstrates a **low-cost programmable robotic arm** that automates such operations using embedded control and calibration logic.
+This project addresses these limitations by designing a **low-cost embedded robotic system** with a **calibration-based execution pipeline**, eliminating the need for complex programming or continuous control.

 ---

 ## 🚀 Overview

-The system consists of:
+The system integrates:

 * **ESP32 microcontroller** → control + WiFi hosting
-* **PCA9685 PWM driver** → multi-servo control
+* **PCA9685 PWM driver** → efficient multi-servo control via I2C
 * **6 servo motors** → 6 degrees of freedom
-* **Web-based UI** → real-time calibration
+* **Web-based UI** → real-time calibration interface

-A key feature is the **WiFi-based control interface**, which allows tuning servo angles without repeatedly flashing firmware.
+Instead of real-time manual control, the system follows a:

+👉 **Calibration → Angle Storage → Automated Execution**

+pipeline, enabling consistent and repeatable motion.

 ---